rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

-# Bitcoin is a Store of Value
+# Bitcoin as a Store of Value
 btc

 ```json